 We all see them walking down the street in their wonderful dress.
-Buy the Balinese are very religious people and there are ceremonies going on every where you look.
-Each banjar or community ( and there are thousands of these) will have their own ceremonies and the last thing you want to be doing is getting in their way taking photos and being a nuisance.
+Buy the Balinese are very religious people, and there are ceremonies going on everywhere you look.
+Each Banjar or community ( and there are thousands of these) will have its own ceremonies, and the last thing you want to be doing is getting in their way, taking photos and being a nuisance.
 The trick here is to observe them from a respectful distance and make sure you stay quiet.
-If you on a scooter and happen to drive past a ceremony simply pull over, turn the bike off and enjoy the spectacle.
+If you are on a scooter and happen to drive past a ceremony, simply pull over, turn the bike off and enjoy the spectacle.
 Many ceremonies take place on the street and will cause traffic delays and jams.
-Just accept this as part of Balinese way of life and try not become frustrated by the wait.
+Just accept this as part of the Balinese way of life and try not to become frustrated by the wait.

 6. Avoid drinking spirits in local bars

-More often than not these drinks are just cheap imitations of the real stuff and if you want the worst hang over of your life, I would avoid this like the plague.
+More often than not, these drinks are just cheap imitations of the real stuff, and if you want the worst hangover of your life, I would avoid this like the plague.
 Also, some places may spike your drinks and then rob you of cash and possessions.
-Yes it can and does happen in this beautiful island so keep your wits about you at all times and don’t have the attitude that this cannot happen to me!
+Yes, it can and does happen on this beautiful island, so keep your wits about yourself at all times and don’t have the attitude that this cannot happen to me!

 7. Don’t step on the offerings in the street

 The Balinese place these small offerings basically everywhere and anywhere and are offerings to their Gods.
-They are not there for the sake of decoration the place, they are there to show gratitude, so please side step these when ever you see them.
+They are not there for the sake of decorating the place; they are there to show gratitude, so please sidestep these whenever you see them.

 8. Watch out for the surf at the beaches.

-Yes, it’s really dangerous and people drown very year.
+Yes, it’s really dangerous, and people drown every year.
 Beaches like Kuta, Seminyak and Legian can have ferocious and very nasty rips with dangerous surf conditions.
-Be aware of this at all times even if it looks small from the shore.
-Life guards in Bali and NOT the same as back home and the level of protection and service you get here is next to nothing.
-So once your out there you are on your own.
+Be aware of this at all times, even if it looks small from the shore.
+Lifeguards in Bali are NOT the same as back home, and the level of protection and service you get here is next to nothing.
+So once you are out there, you are on your own.

 9. Eating from the street.

-No need to go into this in too much details but use caution when eating from local markets or street vendors selling cheap nasi goreng or the very popular meat ball soup known as bakso.
-This may be tempting after a few bintangs late at night but to be honest with you it’s not worth the after effects and the time you will spend in the bathroom regretting this late night snap decision.
+There is no need to go into this in too many details, but use caution when eating from local markets or street vendors selling cheap nasi goreng or the very popular meatball soup known as bakso.
+This may be tempting after a few Bintangs late at night, but to be honest with you, it’s not worth the after-effects and the time you will spend in the bathroom regretting this late-night snap decision.

 10. Lastly, Aussies have a bit of a reputation for larrikin behaviour when they’re in Bali.

-Sometimes it’s the rite of passage to go to Bali and be as crazy and over the top as you possibly can.
-Try to ( and this mat be hard for some people) respect the locals and they in turn will give you more in return than you thought possible They are a warm, giving people who love to smile.
+Sometimes, it’s the rite of passage to go to Bali and be as crazy and over the top as you possibly can.
+Try to ( and this may be hard for some people) respect the locals, and they, in turn, will give you more in return than you thought possible.
+They are warm, giving people who love to smile.
 Try to remember this.